Keep checking for regular updates

 Yes – we will have several mitigating measures in place in our venues when they reopen to minimise the spread of Covid-19.
 These will include physical distancing restrictions; booking systems and reduced capacities; Perspex screens at reception areas; one-way walking routes; the promotion of rigorous hand washing and the provision of hand sanitiser.

 The recommendation is to wash your hands with soap and water regularly.
 Hand sanitiser will be available, though we encourage you to bring your own.

-Lockers, changing facilities and showers are now available for use by gym, class and swim users (with decreased capacity and social distancing exceptions)
+Lockers, changing facilities and showers are now available for use by gym, class and swim users (albeit with reduced capacity and social distancing exceptions)

 Please check our venue use protocols for full details before visiting.